Optimal Inference After Model Selection: Conditioning as a Device for Multiple Inference

-However, the converse of Proposition~\ref{prop:fwerCont} is not true: FWER control does {\em not} in general guarantee control of relevant selective error rates.
-For example, suppose $Q(Y)=1$ with probability 0.9 and $Q(Y)=2$ otherwise.
-If $\phi_1$ and $\phi_2$ have selective error rates $\alpha_1=0.02$ and $\alpha_2 = 0.3$ respectively, the overall FWER is still controlled at $\alpha=0.05$.
+However, the converse of Proposition~\ref{prop:fcrCont} is not true: FWER control does {\em not} in general guarantee control of relevant selective error rates.
+For example, suppose that we construct an interval for the effect of red meat consumption on heart disease ($Q(Y)=1$) with probability 0.9 and for the effect of statins on heart disease ($Q(Y)=2$) otherwise.
+If $C_1$ and $C_2$ have selective error rates $\alpha_1=0.02$ and $\alpha_2 = 0.3$ respectively, the overall FWER is still controlled at $\alpha=0.05$.

+Does our conservatism when asking about smoking compensate for our anti-conservatism when asking about coffee?
+Perhaps not; those readers who are primarily interested in statins will be consistently misled, and readers who are primarily interested in red meat consumption will be see unnecessarily conservative intervals.
+As such, averaging our error rates across the two questions, with two different interpretations, seems inappropriate.

+More problematically, if the different questions correspond to different and non-overlapping models --- for example, if we examine residuals to decide between a Poisson log-linear model and a negative-binomial model --- then it is especially unintuitive to focus on error rates averaged across the different choices of model.

-Does our conservatism when asking question 1 compensate for our anti-conservatism when asking question 2?
-To answer this question we must consider not only mathematics but also the relevant scientific context.
-If the different questions represent a bag of anonymous, {\em a priori} undifferentiated hypotheses, then a joint error rate like the FWER or FDR may be a good proxy for our scientific goals.
-For example, when performing a large-scale genome-wide ``fishing expedition'' for loci associated with type II diabetes, the fraction of null genes among all purported discoveries is a very relevant quantity: it measures what fraction of our time and money will be wasted following up on false leads.
+By contrast, if the different questions represent a bag of relatively anonymous, {\em a priori} undifferentiated hypotheses which we are prioritizing for follow-up research, such as in a genome-wise association study, then an error rate like the FDR is likely a better proxy for our scientific goals.

-In other scientific applications, however, different hypotheses have quite distinct identities and may vary greatly in their importance and interpretation.
-For example, a confidence interval for the effect of gender on salary after controlling for one's job title may be much more socially consequential than an interval for the effect of job title after controlling for gender.
-As such, averaging our error rates across the two questions is inappropriate.